squach28/MotivateMe_Mobile_Application/README.md

 ## Getting Started

+1. To run this application, Flutter is required.
+Flutter can be installed [here](https://flutter.dev/docs/get-started/install) by following the instructions based on your operating system.

-Ensure that Flutter is running the latest version
+2. Ensure that Flutter is running the latest version by running the following command
 ```bash
 flutter upgrade
 ```

-Retrieve all the dependencies that are required for the project to run
+3. Retrieve all the dependencies that are required for the project to run
 ```bash
 flutter pub get
 ```

-The application is run through main.dart through your IDE.
-Ensure that a proper mobile device is used when running the project.
+4. The application is run through main.dart through your IDE.
+Ensure that a proper mobile device (emulator or physical device) is used when running the project.